 (3) Excludes Trapped Liquidity at the Banks.
-Eligible HQLA may not equal "HQLA Amount" reported in Table 5 due to the application of the Level 2 liquid asset caps.
+Eligible HQLA may not equal "HQLA" and "HQLA Amount" reported in Tables 1 and 5, respectively, due to the application of the Level 2 liquid asset caps.
 Eligible level 2 assets in this table may exceed the 40% cap.